UMich-MAVRIC/SpotReport/README.md

 ## Repository Files
-The repository hosts the following files.
+The following files are hosted in this repository.
 * code for the spot report task
 * code to randomize the order of task images
 * task and training images and corresponding answer keys used in our implementation